build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 </br>

-## Setting up workflows to deploy non-prod environment
+## Setting Up Workflows to Deploy Non-prod Environment

 Next step is to create automated workflows.
 The intention is whenever a commit is pushed to the main branch, trigger automated actions.
 In our case, we are defining only one action - deploy the updated CloudFormation template and/or update the stack.